 Discover the Old Town

-I have been to Lucerne quite often, but I admit that I had missed out on several beautiful houses.
-I just overlooked them.
+I have been to Lucerne quite often, but I admit that I had just overlooked the beautiful buildings in the old town of the center.
 However, the old town is lovely, and in the winter months (except for December probably), it is much more fun to stroll around.

 With fewer people around, you actually get to see the buildings.
-You will find many painted houses with interesting facades and also painted water fountains (yes, you can enjoy the delicious and fresh water that comes from Mount Pilatus).
+You will find many painted houses with interesting facades and also painted water fountains.

 Depending on your speed, I suggest planning in at least about two hours for the old town.

-Since I mostly travel with my dog in Switzerland, I never managed to visit it, but it always attracted my attention since it is easy to spot from the Chapel Bridge.
-When I finally visited this time, I was surprised by its baroque style!
+When I finally visited, I was surprised by its baroque style!
 I did not expect so much fanciness in Switzerland, and the outside appearance did not give me any clue about its inner beauty.

-Despite its beauty, it did not take me long to go through, so it is probably easy to squeeze into your Lucerne winter itinerary.
+It did not take me long to go through, so it is probably easy to squeeze it into your Lucerne winter itinerary.

-We all know that Switzerland is the home of amazing chocolate, right?
-It is actually my favorite Swiss “food“ and I have always been impressed by Lindt chocolate.
-If you prefer something more exotic and exclusive, then you can book a chocolate tasting at Max Chocolatier near the Chapel Bridge.
+We all know that Switzerland is the home of amazing chocolate.
+It is actually my favorite Swiss “food, “ and I have always been impressed by Lindt chocolate.

-There is also a story behind this chocolate manufacturer: The son of the owners has Down’s Syndrome and he loves chocolate.
+There is also a story behind this chocolate manufacturer: The owners’ son has Down’s Syndrome, and he loves chocolate.
 So, his parents decided to produce their own chocolate and let him taste their products.

-The chocolate is actually quite unique.
-I had to get used to such chocolate, but I am sure if you prefer chocolates other than simple milk chocolate, then this is for you!
+The chocolate itself is actually unique with very unusual ingredients.
+I had to get used to such chocolate, but I am sure if you prefer chocolates other than simple milk chocolate, this is for you!

-If you visit Lucerne in January, then the Light Festival might be the perfect to see.
+If you visit Lucerne in January, then the Light Festival is the perfect attraction for you.

 Seeing all the installments probably takes a few hours.
 While it is very romantic to experience with your loved one, it is also nice for families with kids or people of any age.

-The highlight of the LILU festival was probably the concert in the Hofkirche: There is an entry fee (takes about 20 minutes) and I highly recommend buying tickets in advance because most shows sold out quickly.
-The show takes place several times each evening, and you can actually just lie on the church floor and watch this very interesting light show accompanied by music.
+The highlight of the LILU festival was probably the concert in the Hofkirche.
+There is an entry fee and the show takes about 20 minutes.
+I highly recommend buying tickets in advance because most shows sold out quickly.
+The show takes place several times each evening, and you can actually lie on the church floor and watch this exciting light show accompanied by music.

 Are you wondering about winter sports activities in Lucerne?
-Lucerne’s town center does not offer many winter sports activities, but yes, winter sports lovers will love the area of Lucerne, too!
-There are just so many winter activities to do in Lucerne, and here are some tips!
+Lucerne’s town center does not offer many winter sports activities, but yes, winter sports lovers will enjoy the area of Lucerne, too!

 Skiing, snowshoe hiking, snowboarding, and sledding – you can do all this in the region of Lucerne, and especially on Mount Pilatus.

 The train ride gets scenic toward the end!
-You can either walk to the Mount Titlis cable car station or you can take the free bus shuttle from the train station.
+You can either walk to the Mount Titlis cable car station or take the free bus shuttle from the train station.
 While getting up, you can already enjoy the beautiful scenery but once at the top, you will be blown away.

-What I really loved is that you can rent tubes and a minibus or balancer without any extra charge at Trübsee Alpine Lodge, and then go whizzing down the piste.
+You can rent tubes, mini bobs, or balancers without any extra charge at Trübsee Alpine Lodge and then go whizzing down the slopes.

 While I saw many kids sliding down fast (which included some falling), I opted for the safer activity.
-Tubing.
-It really isn’t scary, but still fun.
+Tubing is really fun and not scary at all.

 But it is not only about the views and winter sports.
-You can also walk in the Glacier Cave (a 150-meter-long walkway below the surface of the glacier) or enjoy a walk over the Titlis Cliff Walk (a suspension bridge that is 3,041 meters above sea level).
+You can also walk in the Glacier Cave (a 150-meter-long walkway below the glacier’s surface) or enjoy a walk over the Titlis Cliff Walk (a suspension bridge that is 3,041 meters above sea level).

-Tip: You will get a discount with your Swiss Travel Pass.
+- Tip: You will get a 50% discount with your Swiss Travel Pass.
 The train ride to Engelberg is free with a Swiss Travel Pass.

-I did not have time to get off the train, but the ride alone was worth it.
-The train I took had a compartment with open windows.
-Yes, it was cold and my hands froze (it takes about 1 hour to get up and down), but I seriously recommend sitting in that compartment, if possible, and just bring your gloves and bundle up!
+There are different cogwheels – the one I took had one compartment with open windows.
+Yes, it was cold but it was worth it, but I seriously recommend sitting in that compartment just bring your gloves and bundle up!

-But you could also go sledding or do other winter sports, like snowshoe hiking, here as well.
+But you could also go sledding or do other winter sports, like snowshoe hiking or sledding, here as well.